USS Enterprise (1775)

-USS Enterprise was a Continental Army sloop-of-war that served in Lake Champlain during the American Revolutionary War.
-She was the first of a long and prestigious line of ships of the United States or by the combatant forces of the U.S. Revolutionary War to bear the name Enterprise.
+USS Enterprise was a 12-gun sloop of the Continental Army that served in Lake Champlain during the American Revolutionary War.
+She was the first of a long line of ships of the United States to bear the name Enterprise.

 Service history

 Built in St. Johns, Quebec

 Enterprise was originally a British supply sloop named George, built at St. Johns (now Saint-Jean-sur-Richelieu) in Quebec, Canada.

 Raid on St. Johns

 In May 1775, a small American force under Colonel Benedict Arnold sailed up the Richelieu River on the recently captured Liberty.
 At 07:00 on 18 May, Arnold and 35 raiders captured the fort and shipyards at St. Johns, along with the newly launched George, with no loss of life.
 The unlaunched schooner Royal Savage was also at the shipyard, and would be captured by the Americans later that year.
 Two hours later Arnold's raiders left with the newly captured sloop, which was later armed with 12 guns and renamed Enterprise.